EspressoSystems/composables-xchain-mint/EspressoISM-doc/RARI.md

 1. 2 Anvil nodes with predefined state up.
 2. Validator/Relayer is up and run.
 3. .env file filled with (see contracts/env.example):
   a.
-DESTINATION_MARKETPLACE_ADDRESS - NFT contract address on destination chain
+DESTINATION_NFT_ADDRESS - NFT contract address on destination chain
   b.
 TREASURY_ADDRESS - Treasury address on destination that receive synthetic tokens in case of successful NFT mint

 Go to /contracts folder and run in terminal: